This BBQ chicken breast in the air fryer is one of the easiest ways to get that barbecue flavor without using a grill.

 - Use chicken breasts that are close in size for more even cooking.

-- Thicker chicken breasts may need a few extra minutes of cooking time.
+- Thicker chicken breasts may need closer to the full 25-minute cook time.

 Nutrition Information: